kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/virtualbox/docs/01-prerequisites.md

 Download and Install [Vagrant](https://www.vagrantup.com/) on your platform.

-- Windows
-- Debian
-- Centos
-- Linux
-- macOS (x86 only, not M1)

-This tutorial assumes that you have also installed Vagrant.

 This lab was last tested with Vagrant 2.3.7, though newer versions should be ok.

 ## Lab Defaults